-13.1.3 No one stage or part of a stage may be run more than twice in a rally, super special stages excluded.
+13.1.3 No one complete stage may be run more than twice in a rally, super special stages excluded.
+Any part of a stage run more than twice must obtain the agreement of the FIA.

 13.2 PROGRAMMES FOR THE RALLIES